Waste and Recycling

 Event Vehicle Permit

-This is required for the relevant stakeholder to gain access to the site for the duration of the event, for the specific purpose of unloading and loading only.
+Permission is granted for vehicles to access the event site, as required, for conveying goods and equipment – unloading and loading only.
 Once a vehicle is unloaded/loaded it must be driven off-site and into allocated public parking areas.
-The only vehicles allowed to remain on the event site are those that are physically required to such as catering vans and food trucks.
+Only vehicles allowed to remain on the event site are those that are physically required i.e. catering vans and food trucks.

 A liquor licence is required should you wish to sell or distribute alcohol at your event.
-Applications must be submitted through Consumer and Business Services (CBS).
+Applications must be submitted through Consumer and Business Services (CBS) within the following timeframes:

-You will need to provide a copy of your liquor licence to council before your event.
+Before your event, you will need to provide a copy of your liquor licence to the council.
 You will also be required to demonstrate you are meeting the requirements imposed on your event by CBS.
 Failure to do so might result in the cancellation of your Event Permit.

 Dry Zones play an important role in the City of Holdfast Bay.
 A 'Dry Area' or 'Dry Zone' is an area where the consumption of or possession of liquor (in open containers) is prohibited under the Liquor Licensing Act 1997.
 A person who consumes or has possession of opened liquor in a Dry Area is guilty of an offense, which carries a maximum penalty of $1250.